sonntagnacht/SNRequestParamBundle/README.md

-# SNRequestParaBundle
+# SNRequestParamBundle

-RequestParaBundle is an easier way to validate request data and use auto-complete request data in your IDE.
+RequestParamBundle is an easier way to validate request data and use auto-complete request data in your IDE.

 ## Installation

-Run `composer require sonntagnacht/requestpara-bundle` to use SNRequestParaBundle in your Symfony Project.
+Run `composer require sonntagnacht/requestparam-bundle` to use SNRequestParamBundle in your Symfony Project.

 ## Configuration